-One facet of nutritional balancing is about detoxifying your body and your life.
+One facet of balanced healthy living is about detoxifying your body and your life.
 Along with eating nutrient-dense, whole foods and proper supplementation, getting rid of the toxins in your body is extremely important.
 In fact, these three things go hand in hand.
 You can do one or two of them, but you won’t have the same healing results as you will if you do all three of them.

 Chronic disease and degenerative conditions are caused by toxins in the body that pollute the blood and tissues, weaken resistance and immunity and attract unfriendly bacteria, viruses, fungus, and other microbes to invade and breed.
 In a healthy body, toxins are produced and then excreted through the main detox pathways on a regular basis, but in a body that is unbalanced and unhealthy, the detox pathways can’t keep up with the onslaught of toxins.
 When this happens, the toxins are retained in the blood, tissues, organs and cells.
 The more the toxins overload the body, the more damage is done.